-The required minimum contribution under ERISA is expected to be zero for 2007; however, the Trust may make some discretionary contributions to the Plan, the amounts of which have not yet been determined.
+Management intends to fund the minimum ERISA amount for 2008.
+The Trust may make some discretionary contributions to the Plan, the amounts of which have not yet been determined.

 (6) Federal Taxes on Income

 The Trust is taxed as if it were a corporation.
 Total income tax expense differed from the amounts computed by applying the U.S. Federal income tax rate of 34% to income before Federal income taxes as a result of the following: